rjbergerud/open-source-for-common-good/README.md

 # Open Source For Common Good
-My own list of open source projects that serve a social or environmental goal.
+A curated list of open source projects that serve a social or environmental goal.

 Some projects out there didn't make the list, because while being cool, didn't have any history of pull-requests and few or no collaborators.
 Right now, I'm only including projects that have had some activity in the past year.
 I might start a second list for projects that look promising, but have gone quiet and cool use a revival.